palewire/first-web-scraper/notes/github-basics.md

 [Git](http://git-scm.com/) is an open source tool that allows you to store code, track the changes that you made, and collaborate with others.

 [Github](https://github.com/) (or the like, i.e. [Gitlab](https://www.gitlab.com/)) act as an external place that you can use get in a place that is accessible to others.
 As you may have noticed, this project is hosted on Github.

-## Getting started with Git
+These tools are great tools that you should have in your tool belt.
+These notes, walk through the very basic usage of Git and communities like Github.

+** Why are these tool important? **

+Git is easiest to understand through online communities such as Github.
+Github is an awesome

 ### Install git on your machine